Student Bios

 Ethics and Society

 Silas W. Allard is a doctoral candidate in ethics and society.
-He also has appointments as a visiting assistant professor of practice at Emory University School of Law, a senior fellow at Emory’s Center for the Study of Law and Religion, and as the managing editor of the Journal of Law and Religion.
-Allard’s work focuses on migration and belonging, with special attention to the role law and religion play in forming inclusive and exclusive communities.
+He also teaches courses at Emory University School of Law, where he is a senior fellow at Emory’s Center for the Study of Law and Religion and the managing editor of the Journal of Law and Religion.
+Allard’s scholarship engages the ethics of migration at the intersections of law, history, critical theory, and political theology.
 He is a co-editor of the book Christianity and the Law of Migration (Routledge, 2022).
 His writing has appeared in journals such as Refuge and Political Theology, and in edited collections on vulnerability, global law, international law, and migration.
 Prior to his doctoral studies, Allard served as Managing Director of the Center for the Study of Law and Religion and as a law clerk to Chief Judge Donald C. Pogue at the United States Court of International Trade.
 Allard received his juris doctor and master of theological studies from Emory, and a bachelor’s degree in religious studies from the University of Missouri.

 Hebrew Bible